hpnquoc/mon/docs/02_howto/howto_cpu_vs_gpu.md

-# Vision Deep Learning Workflow: CPU vs GPU Guide
+# How to choose: CPU vs GPU

 Choosing the right device (CPU or GPU) for each step in a vision deep learning pipeline can greatly improve performance and resource efficiency.